Language & Literacy Studies

 SED LS 762: Literacy Acquisition and Development: Addressing Strengths and Needs

-Focuses on the strengths and needs of elementary, middle, and secondary school the individual struggling/striving readers and students who experience difficulty with reading and writing in some contexts.
-Emphasizes effective literacy interventions practices across learning contexts, including in and out of school.
-Includes examination and discuss of both theoretical and practical readings.
+Focuses on understanding and supporting literacy development for elementary, middle, and secondary school readers and writers, including students who experience difficulty with reading and writing in some contexts.
+Emphasizes effective literacy instruction and intervention practices across learning contexts, both in and beyond school.
+Includes examination and discussion of theoretical, empirical, and practical readings.
 4 cr.